 FACULTY CREATIVITYTap Dancing Hands DownA new tap dance technique developed by Prof. Mary Six Rupert lets students with mobility issues dance with their hands.

-INTERMEDIATE LEARNING COMMUNITYFood, History & CultureThis ILC gives first-year students an opportunity to bridge two disciplines—anthropology and history—around a single topic, food.
-It prepares them for careers where they need to bring disparate pieces of information together into a coherent whole.
+INTERMEDIATE LEARNING COMMUNITYFood, History and CultureThis Intermediate Learning Community gives first-year students an opportunity to bridge two disciplines—anthropology and history—around a single topic, food.
+Part of The Wagner Plan, this interdisciplinary approach prepares students for careers where they need to bring disparate pieces of information together into a coherent whole.

 For the second year in a row, Wagner College appeared on the Forbes 2014 Top Colleges list, produced in partnership with the Center for College Affordability and Productivity.
 The Forbes list emphasizes “output over input,” looking at things like graduation rates and alumni salaries rather than incoming freshmen SAT scores.

 Wagner College has been ranked among the Highest ROI Colleges in New York state by the nonprofit organization Affordable Colleges Online.
 Wagner was one of just 84 colleges and universities statewide that were tagged for their high Return On Investment.